 If you have a large volume or quantity of shipments, getting your products to their destination on time takes a well-coordinated effort.
 Hiring truckload freight (TL) to transport your goods will be costly.
 Therefore most companies will capitalize on an option known as LTL, or less-than truckload.

-If a shipment is between 151 – 20,000 lbs. (or less than 14 pallets), LTL’s rates are much more desirable.
-Not only will a shipment be dispatched for a fraction of the cost, but LTL’s also have the added benefit of such services as residential pickup or delivery, inside delivery, and reaching destinations that may not be on an TL’s mainstreamed express route.
+If a shipment is less than 4,000 lbs. (or 1-6 pallets), LTL’s rates are much more desirable.
+Not only will a shipment be dispatched for a fraction of the cost, but LTL’s also have the added benefit of such services as residential pickup or delivery, inside delivery, and reaching destinations that may not be on an FTL’s mainstreamed express route.
 Delivering through a parcel company or LTL is significantly more expensive than bulk freight and must be factored into your decision.